urskalbitzer/webpage_hugo_academic/content/authors/admin/_index.md

 ---
 authors:
 - admin
+title: Urs Kalbitzer
+first_name: Urs
+last_name: Kalbitzer

+role: Group Leader

+organizations:
+  - name: University of Konstanz, Germany & Max Planck Institute of Animal Behavior, Germany
+    url: ""

-bio: I am interested in the evolution of social behavior in primates and other animals, primate responses to environmental change, and the application of quantitative methods to analyze behavioral and environmental data.
+bio: I am interested in the evolution of behavior in primates and other animals, primate responses to environmental change, and the application of quantitative methods to analyze the link between behavior, fitness, and environmental factors.

 education:
   courses: